-The final step for newly merged associations is notifying the NATIONAL ASSOCIATION OF REAL-TORS® of the merger.
-This is accomplished by completing and submitting the Application for Merger, available on REALTOR.org (search "application for merger"). ■ \ If a new name is selected, the name change must be approved by the NATIONAL ASSOCIATION OF REALTORS\.
+The final step for newly merged associations is notifying the NATIONAL ASSOCIATION OF REALTORS® of the merger.
+This is accomplished by completing and submitting the Application for Merger, available here.

+\ If a new name is selected, the name change must be approved by the NATIONAL ASSOCIATION OF REALTORS®.